tparchman/lab/KRLA_lab_meetings_workflow/README.md

     AWK3='!/NNN/'
     PERLT='while (<>) {chomp; $z{$_}++;} while(($k,$v) = each(%z)) {print "$v\t$k\n";}'

-Second, use variables to scan through fastq files and generate *.uniq.seqs files for each individual (takes a few minutes)
+#### 3b.
+Use variables to scan through fastq files and generate *.uniq.seqs files for each individual (takes a few minutes)

     $ nohup cat namelist | parallel --no-notice -j 8 "zcat {}.fastq | mawk '$AWK1' | mawk '$AWK2' | perl -e '$PERLT' > {}.uniq.seqs" &> /dev/null &

+#### 3c.
 Combine all files into one (not required, but useful for understanding size of initial sequence pool for assembling a reference genome)

     $ cat *.uniq.seqs > uniq.seqs

+#### 3d.
 Get number of sequences by

     $ wc -l uniq.seqs
         ENTER KRLA NUMBER HERE

-### **Optional Step:** Notes here about 'optimizing' parameters in the assembly generation process...
+### Notes here about 'optimizing' parameters in the assembly generation process...
 Seth can add a description of what the 'refOpt.sh' attempts to do (i.e. what Trevor does on pronghorn).
 Because that method is testing parameter effects across a subset of individuals, the inference is kind of janky.
 Another possibility is to explore effect of parameter variation on alternate assemblies using all individuals.
 Processing time (day-ish) and disk space is honestly not that big relative to this whole pipeline and pretty feasible on ponderosa (with potential to improve efficiency still).
 Might be worth doing in this case just to get a more in-depth understanding of things even if we decide it's not worth it on future projects...

 #### 4. (Required regardless of any 'optimization') select sequences according to a minimum number of occurrences within a given individual (k) and the minimum number of individuals the sequence occurs in (i)